Skip Nav Destination

 Published: 11 April 2014

-... characterizing functions of methyllysine-recognizing epigenetic readers.
+... in characterizing functions of methyllysine-recognizing epigenetic readers.
 Calixarenes disrupt the association of the PHD finger of CHD4 with a trimethylated, but not an unmodified, histone tail. calixarene chromodomain helicase DNA-binding protein 4 (CHD4) histone inhibitor methylation plant...

 Includes: Supplementary data